pdelbarrio/reactjokes/README.md

 ▶ The colors of the circle showing the score change color and the smileys move if you hover the mouse over them.

+▶ The uuid npm library is also used so that each joke has a unique key.

 ▶ Deployment URL: https://pdelbarrio.github.io/reactjokes/